 It’s important, however, to be sensible, particularly if you suffer from arthritis or inflammatory joint diseases in general.
 Certain sports can exacerbate arthritis, particularly those that are high impact or involve twisting, such as tennis or team sports (7).
 Activities like cycling and swimming are a better choice.
 It’s always wise to consult your GP to find an activity suited to high-risk inflammatory diseases.

 The connection between obesity and inflammation is one that poses a risk to health.
 Obesity promotes chronic inflammation, but the reverse is also true.
-Chronic inflammation promotes insulin resistance.
-When the body is no able to use insulin properly, blood sugar levels skyrocket.
+Chronic inflammation promotes pancreatic hormone resistance.
+When the body is no able to use the pancreatic hormone properly, blood sugar levels skyrocket.
 It’s a vicious circle.
 What’s more, excessive food intake exhausts our metabolism.
 The mechanisms of elimination give way to those of storage: sugar in muscles and the liver, and fats in adipocytes.
 These cells increase the inflammatory response, maintaining the circle.
 Treating inflammation is one of the most widely-studied approaches in the area of excess weight and obesity.

 As we’ve said, a balanced diet is essential for preventing chronic inflammation.
 Certain foods are especially recommended for their anti-inflammatory action.
 Turmeric (curcuma) for example, has been shown to act on several inflammatory mechanisms (8).
 Blackcurrant is also recognized for its anti-inflammatory properties (9), as are cranberry, blueberry and goji berry(10).
 In terms of dietary supplements, certain substances have demonstrated significant anti-inflammatory benefits.